iranianpep/contactForm/README.md

 A simple contact us form with jQuery validation, PHP and Ajax

 In order to use this form you have to enter three things:
-1. your reCAPTCHA private key in contactProcess.php (search for YOUR reCAPTCHA Private KEY)
+- your reCAPTCHA private key in contactProcess.php (search for YOUR reCAPTCHA Private KEY)
-2. your reCAPTCHA public ket in contact.php (search twice for YOUR reCAPTCHA PUBLIC KEY)
+- your reCAPTCHA public key in contact.php (search twice for YOUR reCAPTCHA PUBLIC KEY)
-3. your email address in contactProcess.php (search for YOUR EMAIL)
+- your email address in contactProcess.php (search for YOUR EMAIL)

 * get reCAPTCHA keys at http://www.google.com/recaptcha/whyrecaptcha